-Effective \: mass = norm(M*

-cos(\theta) & sin(\theta)

-+1

-Each subject's specific effective mass was calculated using anthropomorphic measurements and estimates [42], [44], [45]\cite{huston_principles_2008,winter_biomechanics_2009,contini_body_1972}.
-In experiment one the effective mass of the average human arm and robot arm in these four mass conditions were about 2.5, 3.8, 4.7, and 6.1 kg.
-In the second experiment the effective mass of the four mass conditions were about 2.5, 4.7, 7.0, and 11.5 kg.
+Each subject's specific effective mass was calculated using anthropomorphic measurements and estimates [42], [44], [45].
+In the first experiment the effective mass of the four mass conditions were 2.44±0.064, 4.834±0.068, 7.127±0.070, and 11.691±0.071 kg.
+In experiment 2a the effective mass of the subjects and robot arm in these four mass conditions were about 2.508±0.074, 3.962±0.074, 4.890±0.075, and 6.271±0.077 kg.

 Modeling

+This study has two primary modeling goals.
+First to model metabolic rate with an effort rate model, and second to determine how multiple cost models can predict preferred movement duration.
+In both the effort rate modeling and predicting the preferred durations, we use the group average data for effective masses, movement durations, and reaction times.

 Effort Modeling

-We fit sum of torque squared, net metabolic power, and gross metabolic power to an effort rate model that parameterizes these variables as a function of mass and movement duration.
-The parameterized function is shown in Eq. \ref{eq:met_power_fit}(12) by altering $a_1$-$a_4$. $a_1$ represents some offset from sitting while not reaching, $a_2$ is a scaling parameter, $a_3$ shows how effort scales with mass, and $a_4$ shows how effort scales with time.
+Effort modeling and parameter estimate were computed using the function nls from package nlstools.
+We define effort as the total cost to completing a movement, E, and effort rate as the total cost per movement time, e.
+Using the data in experiment one, we fit gross metabolic power, net metabolic power, and sum of torque squared to an effort rate model that parameterizes these variables as a function of mass and movement duration as seen in equation (12).
+The fitted parameters are a, b, i, and j . a represents some offset from sitting while not reaching, b is a scaling parameter, i shows how effort scales with mass, and j shows how effort scales with time.

-$\text{Torque}^2$ was calculated using inverse dynamics of the arm reaches, squaring each time step, then integrating the torque over the duration.
-With sum of $\text{torque}^2$, we assume subjects attempt to minimize this effort representation.
-The durations that minimize sum of $\text{torque}^2$ is then compared to the preferred movement durations.
+Sum of torque squared was calculated using inverse dynamics of the arm reaches, squaring each time step, then integrating the torque over the duration.
+With sum of torque squared, we assume subjects attempt to minimize this effort representation.
+The durations that minimize sum of torque squared is then compared to the preferred movement durations.